-The system notifies the driver of vehicles existing in the blind area.
-If the system detects a vehicle existing in the blind area, it warns the driver of dangers by illuminating the SRVD approach indicator light(s) on the outside mirror(s).
-If the driver operates the turn signal lever in the direction where the SRVD approach indicator light is illuminating, the system warns the driver of dangers by flashing the SRVD approach indicator light.
+The system notifies the driver of the presence of vehicles in its blind spot.

+• If the system detects a vehicle in its blind spot, it warns the driver by illuminating the BSD/RCTA approach indicator light(s) on the outside mirror(s).

+• If the driver operates the turn signal lever in the direction where the BSD/ RCTA approach indicator light is illuminating, the system warns the driver of dangers by flashing the BSD/RCTA approach indicator light.

-Lane Change Assist (LCA)
+\bigtriangledown Lane Change Assist (LCA)